 The line from Poipet will travel to Sisophon, which is a junction for travel to Siem Reap and Phnom Penh.
 From there it’s still a long way to go until the line to Phnom Penh is rehabilitated.
-One news outlet reports that the line will be ready by the magical date of 2020.
+One news outlet reports that the line will be ready by 2020.

 [Battambang train station.]

 The famous Bamboo Railway (near Battambang) was set to be closed in October, in preparation for the line restoration to Phnom Penh.
 It has been threatened with closure for years, so maybe this is the year.

 The most obvious domestic link of Phnom Penh to Siem Reap has been offered to be developed by Chinese companies, along with a link to the Vietnamese border.